gnois/luaty/README.md

   * assignment having more expressions on the right side than the left
   * duplicate keys in table constructor

+It also strives to provide helpful error messages on typos or syntax errors.

 An optional type checker can be enabled to check consistent usage of variables.
-It will try to infer a limited subset of Lua, but is probably wrong in non trivial cases for now.
+Once enabled, it tries to infer a limited subset of Lua, but is probably wrong in non trivial cases for now.
 Improving the type checker is a work in progress.
-Lua code will be generated regardless of warning by the type checker.
+Lua code will be generated regardless of warning by the optional type checker.

 ```
 a = 1                     -- undeclared identifier a